intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

-  $ psql malariamine
+  $ psql biotestmine
   biotestmine#  select * from organism;

 From the `integrate` directory run the `entrez-organism` source:

 .. code-block:: bash

-  $ ant -v -Dsource=entrez-organism
+  $ ./gradlew -Psource=entrez-organim --stacktrace --no-daemon

 This should only take a few seconds.
 This source does the following: